There are two levels of certification that can be acquired in the Nutrition Therapy Program:

 The goal of the program is to equip students with a foundation of skills and knowledge of holistic nutrition.
 Whether you are studying for your own personal development or to add this knowledge to your current services as a chiropractor, personal trainer, physical therapist, massage therapist, yoga teacher, or other practitioner, this is an excellent option for you.

 The program consists of eight 10-week courses, one 5-session course, an internship and one Intensive Learning Workshop.
 Courses include Anatomy & Physiology for the Nutritionist, Biochemical Foundations of Nutrition, Nutrients: the Building Blocks, Nutrition Therapy in Practice, Digestion and Detoxification, Weight Management, Life Cycles and Healthy Aging Nutrition, Pathophysiology and Clinical Applications, Personal and Professional Skills for the Nutritionist, as well as the Personal Relationship with Food Intensive Learning Workshop.
-It can be completed in as little as 10 1/2 months if you are going full-time taking two courses at once, or in about 15 months if you are taking one class at a time.
+It can be completed in as little as 11 months if you are going full-time taking two courses at once, or in about 22 months if you are taking one course at a time.
 You can complete this program exclusively in the classroom, exclusively through our online classrooms, or a combination of the two.

 Master Nutrition Therapist Program

-Since this program builds on the foundation program by adding advanced classes, students graduate as MNTs having completed a total of twelve 10-week courses, two 5-session courses, one Intensive Learning Workshops, an independent study and internship.
+Since this program builds on the foundation program by adding advanced courses, students graduate as MNTs having completed a total of twelve 10-week courses, two 5-session courses, one Intensive Learning Workshops, an independent study and internship.

 At NTI, we take pride in empowering our students to take charge of their health.
 Many come to us with health challenges, and in the resources, the learning, and the supportive community, they receive what they need to claim the health and vitality they have been seeking.